 Some of the great companies I worked with include Centene, Express Scripts, Microsoft, and Amazon.
 The planning, the energy, and the professionalism were evident throughout our exchanges and collaborations.
 A couple of companies I worked with that didn’t do so well were Venture and a large brewer, and you could see the handwriting on the wall.

 Back in the day, trying to do business with General Electric left an indication for me that this was a place spinning out of control.
 Honestly, even reading Jack Welch’s early books, while inspiring, left me feeling doubtful of all the hubris.
 Lights Out: Pride, Delusion, and the Fall of General Electric is a scary tale.
 It could’ve been renamed the “Crash of GE-ego, Arrogance and Don’t Forget to Turn the Lights Off if you’re the Last One Out the Door.”

 It’s a riveting read about a corporation led by someone prior to Jeff Immelt who would conveniently round out the “rough edges” with processes and distortions that would land people in jail today.

 Inheriting a mess is not an excuse for the company’s misdirection and not taking steps to pragmatically turn it around, especially given multiple opportunities to reset the deck, like the shock of 9/11 and many other missed opportunities where other smart leaders would have pounced.

-It’s truly a lesson for every business leader and decision-maker in a major company and offers clues of what to look for and what not to do.
+It’s truly a lesson for every business leader and decision-maker in a major company and offers clues on what to look for and what not to do.

 Taken together, they are a sad and bewildering testament to all the worthy people who founded General Electric and gave their best efforts to the company for more than a century.
-The book left me shaking my head, and it’s a cautionary tale for our times.
+These two books left me shaking my head, and they are cautionary tales for our times.